Xinglab/SQUID/README.md

 counts_all_$type.txt store the inclusion and skipping counts for all of the samples

-		column 1: Intron Id representing the chromosome position, start and end. column 2: Gene id
+		column 1: Intron Id representing the chromosome position, start and end column 2: Gene id
 		column 3: Strand
 		column 4: Chromosome name
 		column 5: Start coordinate
 		column 6: End coordinate
-		column 7: Whether this intron was annotated in the gtf file as retained intron event. column 8: Whether this intron was overlapped with exon, or the 5' splice site was overlapped with exon or the 3' site was overlapped with exon or whether this intron is a simple intron column 9: Unspliced counts for all of the samples seperated by commas column 10: Transcribed counts for all of the samples seperated by commas column 11: Unspliced  length
+		column 7: Whether this intron was annotated in the gtf file as retained intron event column 8: Comma seperated logical values to denote Whether this intron was intron (E) or intron (M) column 9: Unspliced counts for all of the samples seperated by commas column 10: Transcribed counts for all of the samples seperated by commas column 11: Unspliced  length